Watch an opera at Teatro Colón

 Discover Teatro Colón in Buenos Aires, a celebrated opera house known for its superb acoustics, historic architecture, and rich cultural offerings.

-La Recoleta Cemetery in Buenos Aires is not just a place of rest but a testament to Argentina's history and architecture.
-The cemetery is a labyrinth of ornate mausoleums and statues, hosting the graves of many notable figures, including Eva Perón, presidents, and Nobel Prize winners.
+La Recoleta Cemetery in Buenos Aires is a labyrinth of ornate mausoleums and statues, hosting the graves of many notable figures, including Eva Perón, presidents, and Nobel Prize winners.
 As you walk through the narrow pathways, you are surrounded by impressive art and marble monuments which tell a story of Argentina's past.

 One of the main reasons to visit La Recoleta Cemetery is to pay respects to some of Argentina's most influential figures.
 The mausoleum of Eva Perón, also known as Evita, is often sought out by visitors and can be found in the Duarte family tomb.
 While Evita’s grave is certainly the most famous, other significant burials include former presidents such as Raúl Alfonsín and Nobel Prize winners like Luis Federico Leloir.
 Their resting places provide a deeper understanding of the country's past and the people who shaped its course.